 How much will it cost?

 We have a much better idea of the answer to this question now, and it's basically a high-end smartphone or tablet.
 Abovitz uses "pro-sumerish" to describe it, and points to a high-end smartphone (like the iPhone X) as a floor.

 But the plan is to have multiple headsets living alongside each other, with the more premium end priced similarly to a high-end PC.
 "I think the Magic Leap Creator Edition price point - we will have a product in that price point probably for the company's history," he said.

 Speaking to Rolling Stone previously, Abovitz said, "Pre-order and pricing will come together.
 I would say we are more of a premium computing system.
 We are more of a premium artisanal computer."

 Of course, as components become cheaper and the rest of the industry continues to experiment, release new products and competition thrives, prices will (hopefully) eventually climb down.
 Don't forget, the heavily rumoured Apple VR/AR headset, said to be wireless and powered by ARKit, is expected to launch in 2020.

 You might have seen Rony Abovitz' incredible, bonkers TEDx Talk from way back in 2013.
 Before he founded Magic Leap, which is now based in Dania Beach, Florida, Abovitz co-founded a company called MAKO Surgical Corp which made surgical robotic arms and was sold for $1.65 billion in 2013.
 He is the best kind of eccentric entrepreneur, at least in terms of his public persona.

 Are you excited about Magic Leap?
-What are you most itching to find out - price?
-Release date?
-How it works?
+Or are you just jaded now?
 Let us know in the comments.